alpinejs/alpine/packages/docs/src/en/directives/model.md

 <a name="lazy"></a>
 ### `.lazy`

-On text inputs, by default, `x-model` updates the property on every key-stroke.
+On text inputs, by default, `x-model` updates the property on every keystroke.
 By adding the `.lazy` modifier, you can force an `x-model` input to only update the property when user focuses away from the input element.

 This is handy for things like real-time form-validation where you might not want to show an input validation error until the user "tabs" away from a field.